sinshu/matflat/README.md

 # MatFlat

-The purpose of this library is to provide reasonably fast matrix decomposition implementations, entirely in pure C#.
+This library aims to provide a pure C# implementation of reasonably fast low-level routines for linear algebra operations.

 This library is based on the following great projects: